mscorcia/Natural-Disaster-Analysis/README.md

 - Disasters Table: This contains a high-level summary of all federally declared disasters since 1953.

 #### ERD Schematic Diagram:
-Below is the entity-relationship diagram of those tables and datasets.
+Below is the entity-relationship-diagram of those tables and datasets.

 <img src="/Images/diaster_db_erd.png" width="700" height="700">